 Our final goal here is to have a neural network, which takes each of these images as input and correctly classifies them as output, so lets define our input layer of 71x71=5041 nodes and output of 50 nodes length.
 Lets throw in a hidden layer of same size as input layer.
 So our final neural network looks something like this,

-Neural network visualization used for the 1to50 botWhich is quite easy to implement using Keras in python, here we go,
+The neural network is quite easy to implement using Keras in python, here we go,

 Done with the machine learning part, let move into the developmental part.
 So here are some of the things we want to do,